 • So, for the long term, Index Funds are good for investment.

 12. Overnight Funds

-You can invest in overnight mutual funds if you are not keen on risking with short-term investments.
+You can invest in overnight mutual funds if you are not keen on risking short-term investments.
 Especially in times of Coronavirus, people may tend to be risk-averse.
 Overnight Funds are opened-ended debt funds.
 These invest in assets and securities that mature in one day.
 Thus, the exposure to risk is lower as securities mature in a few days or hours.
-You can enter and exit the fund in trading hours.
+You can enter and exit the fund during trading hours.
 Thus, it is a viable option for surplus funds liquid in nature.
 You can use the money in times of emergencies easily.

 Before you choose to save or invest, you must have complete knowledge of the particular schemes.
 Then you must analyze your risk appetite and need to gather surplus funds.
 How much do you want to save or invest for a specific period?
 How much return do you wish to accumulate in a specific month, quarter, year, or a shorter period?
 Though the Covid-19 era is a trying time, your investment and savings strategy should be pragmatic.
 Keep your financial goals in mind, know the liquidity requirements, and consult a financial advisor if necessary, to take the final call.